Keyword: FOMO in stocks

 3) Use small pilot positions only

-If conviction is incomplete, start with a pilot allocation and demand new evidence before scaling.
+When conviction is incomplete, start with a small pilot position and demand new evidence before scaling.
+Pre-commit to what qualifies as evidence (earnings, guidance, thesis checkpoints) so you do not scale just because price went up.

 Template Snapshot